igocreate/igo/docs/forms.md

 Here is a simple IgoForm, where a schema and a Form class are declared.

-The schema is composed of several attributes, and each attribute must have a name and a type.
+The schema is composed of several attributes, and each attribute must have a name and a data type.
-The type is important as it allows the sanitization (e.g. replace , with . for a float element) and convertion (e.g. convert an int in base 10).
+The data type is important as it allows the sanitization (e.g. replace , with . for a float element) and conversion (e.g. convert an int in base 10).

 In the following example, a FriendForm is created, where the name of the user must be present.